mzarabieh/AI-WEB-APP/README.md

 ## 🌐 Roadmap and Future Improvements
 This project is still very much under active development.
 Some features I'm hoping to add next:

-- Add more advanced gesture recognition patterns to improve detection accuracy.
+-Add more advanced gesture recognition patterns to improve detection accuracy.

 -Implement a time-tracking dashboard for detailed session insights.